-In a breakout session by JoAnn Sciarinno at Content Marketing World last week, brand attachment was defined as “the emotional connection between humans and brands.”
+In a breakout session by JoAnn Sciarinno at Content Marketing World, brand attachment was defined as “the emotional connection between humans and brands.”
 Thus, just as people can be attached to a person, they can also — by and for a host of reasons — become attached to a brand.
 For example, if you are an ice cream lover, you are probably attached to a particular brand, like Häagen-Daz or Dreyers.
 For me, it’s Ben & Jerry’s.
 I like their unique flavors with creative names (C’mon, Chunky Monkey?
 Cherries Garcia?
 Everything But The…who else could think these up?), and I love that they use milk from cows that are fed organically with no rBGH’s.
+For me, this is why I choose Ben & Jerry's over other competitors.

 My reasons for being attached to Ben & Jerry’s, above, exemplify the 3 elements JoAnn Sciarrino described as going into the forming of a brand attachment.
 They are:

-Whatever it is that attracts you to a brand to begin with most likely has to do with the way PR and advertising have served up the content about that brand.
+Whatever it is that attracts you to a brand, to begin with, this most likely has to do with the way PR and advertising have served up the content, as well as what other competitors in the market are doing.
 In this exposure to PR campaigns and ads, you are then brought into what Sciarrino calls the “virtuous circle of brand attachment.”
 There are three specific phases for the brand, which follow along this path.
 From each of these, it leads to the other:

 Advertising & Marketing to – -> Brand Attachment to – -> Financial Performance

-Thus, if I am so attached to Ben & Jerry’s Ice Cream it then follows that by my buying it repeatedly, their financial performance improves (even if by a small amount).
+Thus, if I am so attached to Ben & Jerry’s Ice Cream it then follows that by me buying it repeatedly, their financial performance improves (even if by a small amount).
 Multiply that by millions of customers, and your bottom line is happily shored up by engaged, repeat customers.
-Apple is another great example here: we’re so attached to them that we’re willing to buy new chargers despite how annoying and expensive it is to do it.
+Apple is another great example here: we’re so attached to them that we’re willing to buy new chargers despite how annoying and expensive it is to do it, even when competitors have equally as good products to offer.

 Highly attached consumers are more motivated to devote their own resources…defending the brand, degrading alternative brands and devoting more time to the brand through brand communities and brand promotion using social media.